appvoid/gpt-edge/README.md

 ```

 ### Keep in mind that...
 It's important to note that I'm releasing the base models, which are not finetuned nor aligned in any way.
 So use with caution for user-facing apps.
+As long as you are using Windows 10 or above I think you should be fine.